kgn/CodingConventions/README.md

 # C Based Syntex Languages

 Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.
+There should be no space around the braces to make the code more compact.

 **For example:**
 ```objc